What is art to you? What does art mean in our society?

 When working/living in the West, are you ever made to feel as if you have to speak on behalf of the Arab/Muslim world?

-How do you feel about being labelled as a female artist or a Middle Eastern artist?
+How do you feel about being labeled as a female artist or a Middle Eastern artist?

 Do you consider yourself representative of your gender and/or culture?